arm/neural-graphics-model-gym/README.md

 ### How to build a Docker image for Neural Graphics Model Gym

-A Docker file to help build and run Neural Graphics Model Gym is [provided](./Dockerfile).
+A Dockerfile to help build and run Neural Graphics Model Gym is [provided](./Dockerfile).

 This will build and install everything required, such as Python and system packages, into a Docker image.